mkleszcz11/motion_planning_visualiser/README.md

 ---

 ## Benchmarking:
 Benchmarking allows you to compare the performance of different algorithms on different maps.
+They are essential to run the algorithm in automatic tests and compare their performance.

 Currently we measure the following metrics:
  * Execution Time
  * Number of Nodes Expanded